Syndace/python-xeddsa/README.md

 If these requirements are met, the ref10 library can be built by running `make` in the ref10 directory.

-Now, add the newly created directory path `ref10/bin` to your `PATH` environment variable or move the `libref10.so` manually and you're set!
+Now, add the newly created directory path `ref10/bin` to your `PATH` and your `LD_LIBRARY_PATH` environment variables or move the `libref10.so` manually and you're set!

 The ref10 implementation is released under creative commons license.